Iran goes to the polls as 'outsider' Rouhani seeks to liberalize country

-(CNN)Polls have opened across Iran in what looks set to be a tight race, as Iranian President Hassan Rouhani seeks a second term against a phalanx of hardline conservative opponents.
+Tehran, Iran (CNN)Iranian voters flocked to polling stations Friday to play their part in an election that pits incumbent President Hassan Rouhani against strong conservative opposition.

-Rouhani was a key architect of the 2015 nuclear deal with the US, the EU and other partners.
+Rouhani, considered a moderate, was a key architect of the 2015 nuclear deal with the US, the EU and other partners.
 The election is being seen, at least in part, as a referendum on that agreement, which has so far yielded mixed economic results for Iranians.

-His closest opponent is conservative cleric Ebrahim Raisi, who has cast doubts on the benefits of the nuclear deal.
+His closest opponent is conservative cleric Ebrahim Raisi, who has cast doubt on the benefits of the nuclear deal.

 Iran's Supreme Leader Grand Ayatollah Ali Khamenei was among the first to cast his ballot and urged others to do the same.
 "I believe that the presidential election is very important.
 The fate of the country is in the hands of people," he said.